What is email segmentation?

 It is a technique used by businesses and marketers to send relevant communications to specific people in an email marketing list.

 So far, so good; Email marketing segmentation is emailing to groups of contacts.

 Why should I segment my email contacts?

 Because people are different.
 No two people are ever the same.

-We personalise because there is a fierce competition for attention in your subscribers? inbox.
-By personalising and making offers and giving information that relate to the person, you make you deliver more value in your marketing.
+We personalise because there is fierce competition for attention in your subscribers’ inboxes.
+By personalising and making offers and giving information that relates to the person, you make you deliver more value in your marketing.

 Segmentation is a seemingly simple but extremely powerful mechanism.
 Many are already segmenting to some extent, but how about taking advantage of more advanced email segmentation?